 I am the creator of interactive sound project Repercussion.org, industrial designer for the iconic humanoid robot, Simon, and developer of Directives Digital Furniture (downloadable, laser-cut, design on-demand pieces).

-Smart Design, where I hold the position of Smart Fellow and lead the Smart Interaction Lab
+Smart Design and the Smart Interaction Lab

 Tomorrow-Lab, where I am Advisor